How do you design the composition of your board?

 Effectiveness is derived equally from the board continuing to get on with each other and the decision-making tasks they complete.
 Skills reviews focused on traditional functional, jurisdictional, environmental and board-specific skills, only apply to decision-making.
 Where these are the only factors considered, boards are missing a key lever in driving effectiveness; they should also be explicitly reviewing the people side of the board.

 In interviews and workshop feedback, interpersonal relationships were revealed to be an emerging focus area.
 In boards which referred to interpersonal relationships, many mentioned wanting to create an inclusive environment as well as contributing to effectiveness.
-While interpersonal relationships were not covered in the majority of reports, workshop discussions confirmed that – in many cases – they are be reviewed implicitly.
+While interpersonal relationships were not covered in the majority of reports, workshop discussions confirmed that – in many cases – they are being reviewed implicitly.

 All reviewed reports covered board member interests – the most basic level of reporting on interpersonal relationships.
 Less mature boards only provided statements of directors’ interests, conflicts and independence.
 Our assumption, that some level of implicit discussions supported these less mature board statements, was validated in our workshops.
 In more mature boards, specific assessments of directors’ interests, conflicts and independence were reported as carried out (in most cases) by the nomination committee, although there is little granular detail on procedures.